schmich/isar/doc/user_manual.md

 ## Getting Started

-For demonstration purposes, Isar provides support for two machines:
+For demonstration purposes, Isar provides support for several machines:
  - QEMU ARM
+ - QEMU i386
  - Raspberry Pi 1 Model B

 The steps below describe how to build the images provided by default.